 The anticoagulation clinic at Firelands Regional Medical Center was established to provide safe and effective management of anticoagulation therapy for both ambulatory patients and inpatients.
 The clinic is staffed by clinical pharmacists with special training in anticoagulation therapy and assists physicians in the management of patients placed on anticoagulation drug therapy.

 Anticoagulant medications (Warfarin, Coumadin, Lovenox, Fragmin, Arixtra and others) can be dangerous medications if not closely monitored.
 The anticoagulation clinic provides patients with rapid and efficient monitoring and management of these medications to achieve the best possible outcome while minimizing the risk of any adverse events.
+If your anticoagulation needs special adjustments to allow for other procedures and treatments, the clinic will coordinate your needs with all involved physicians to assure the best outcomes for all your treatments.

 Your physician must complete and send a referral form to the anticoagulation clinic.
 This physician must be someone whom you intend to continue to visit at least once a year.
 You must be willing and able to come in for a 15-minute appointment with our clinic pharmacists at least once a month, but more often if necessary.